Intel Advert - December 1993

 That presence became more of a dominance after IBM chose the Intel 8088 - a version of Intel's latest 16-bit 8086 chip which only had an 8-bit data bus - for its 5150 PC, launched in 1981.

-This machine - better known as the IBM PC - defined the industry for a generation, with various iterations of the same x86 architecture - the 80186, 80286, '386 and the chip of the advert - the 80486 - appearing in not just IBM's PCs, but more significantly the millions of clone versions of the IBM.
+This machine - better known as the IBM PC - defined the industry for a couple of generations, with various iterations of the same x86 architecture - the 80186, 80286, '386 and the chip of the advert - the 80486 - appearing in not just IBM's PCs, but more significantly the millions of clones of it that followed.

 Meanwhile, AMD - a company founded in 1969 as one of several spin-off "Fairchildren" to come out of Fairchild Semiconductor - had been quietly manufacturing memory chips and working as a second-sourcer for companies like National Semiconductor and, later on, Intel itself.